 - Understand the IAM best practices for least privilege.

-In Cloud IAM, you don't directly grant users permissions.
+In IAM, you don't directly grant users permissions.
 Instead, you grant them roles, which bundle one or more permissions.
-There are three kinds of roles in Cloud IAM: primitive roles, predefined roles, and custom roles.
+There are several kinds of roles in IAM: basic roles, predefined roles, and custom roles.

-Primitive roles include three roles that existed prior to the introduction of Cloud IAM: Owner, Editor, and Viewer.
+Basic roles include three roles that existed prior to the introduction of IAM: Owner, Editor, and Viewer.

 Predefined roles are created and maintained by Google.
-Their permissions are automatically updated as necessary, such as when new features or services are added to Google Cloud.
+Google automatically updates their permissions as necessary, such as when Google Cloud adds new features or services.

 Custom roles are user-defined, and allow you to bundle one or more supported permissions to meet your specific needs.
 Custom roles are not maintained by Google; when new permissions, features, or services are added to Google Cloud, your custom roles will not be updated automatically.